talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 ~~~~~~~~~~~
 {: #threat-figure title="Threat Model Taxonomy"}

-As defined in [RFC8402], SR operates within a "trusted domain".
-Therefore, in the current threat model the SR domain defines the boundary that distinguishes internal from external threats.
+This document uses the term "SR domain" as defined in [RFC8402]: "the set of nodes participating in the source-based routing model...".
+By default, [RFC8402] assumes operation "within a trusted domain" with traffic filtered at the domain boundaries, as further discussed in {{filtering}}.
+In this document, unless stated otherwise, the boundary that distinguishes internal from external attackers is the boundary of the SR domain, and the term trusted domain denotes an SR domain for which the boundary‑filtering assumption of [RFC8402] is in force.
+Note that the trusted domain is a logical/operational construct, not a physical boundary.
+Thus, hosts and servers on the same physical network are not part of the trusted domain unless explicitly brought under its controls.

+Inter‑SR‑domain scenarios are out of scope, including cases where multiple SR instances exist under the same administrative entity but are logically or operationally distinct; such cases are treated as separate SR domains for the purposes of this draft.
 Specifically, an attack on one domain that is invoked from within a different domain is considered an external attack in the context of the current document.

 # Effect {#sec-effect}